gituser-rk/led-wall-clock/README.md

 A RGB LED matrix wall clock controlled by a Raspberry Pi.
 Modyfied original project from jeffkub - removed temperature and humidity retrieval from a Internet site and changed to local retrieval from my iobroker smarthome platform.
 Localisation to Germany: changed the clock format to 24H, temperature to Celsius.
 The LOCALE setting of the Raspberry is used for the date display language.
+Using the WiFi module of the "RPi Zero W" for the network / Internet connection.

 # Parts List